dowpm/best_nba_players_s18/README.md

 ## Usage

-Type the below and follow the on screen prompts.
+Type the below and follow the on screen prompts:
     $ best_nba_players_s18

 ## Development